 - Watching the condensate drain line for blockages

 - Looking for excess humidity or build-up of mold anywhere in the system

 - Washing out the outdoor condenser unit to increase its efficiency

-Here’s seven reasons an HVAC tune up will save you money and hassle in the long run.
+Here are seven reasons an HVAC tune-up will save you money and hassle in the long run.

 1. Summer AC Breakdown

-Imagine a sweltering hot day which we get in the spring, winter and fall in the Houston area.
+Imagine a sweltering hot day that we get in the spring, winter, and fall in the Houston area.
 You walk into your home expecting a blast of cool air and time to decompress from a busy day.
 Unfortunately, to your very great surprise, it’s hotter in your home than it is outside.

 Your air conditioning system isn’t running.
 It’s pretty obvious by now that your air conditioning system has broken down and you need an air conditioning technician ASAP.

-When it’s hot, the demand for AC service is high and it make take time to get on the schedule.
-Worse, it may be after hours and not every company offers emergency service.
-HVAC tune ups are designed to avoid this nightmare scenario.
-Most of the breakdowns we see are homes that forgot to schedule regular maintenance service.
+When it’s hot, the demand for AC service is high and it takes time to get on the schedule.
+Worse, it may be after hours, and not every company offers emergency service.
+HVAC tune-ups are designed to avoid this nightmare scenario.
+Most of the breakdowns we see are homes that forgot to schedule regular maintenance.

 2. Winter Heating Breakdown